lmcmind85/CircuitPython/README.md

 ### Description & Code

-The goal is to make the LCD color change in relation to the distance from the sensor.
+The goal is to make the LCD color change in relation to the distance from the sensor on a scale of 0 cm to 35 cm.

 ```python
 import simpleio